spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 The user account you use to deploy the PCG must have access to both roles.
 Each vSphere object required by Palette must have a [Permission](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-4B47F690-72E7-4861-A299-9195B9C52E71.html) entry for the respective Spectro role.
-The following tables list the privileges required for the each custom role.
+The following tables list the privileges required for each custom role.

 :::info